MicrosoftDocs/azure-docs/articles/cosmos-db/table-storage-design-guide.md

 If you also want to be able to find an employee entity based on the value of another property, such as email address, you must use a less efficient partition scan to find a match.
 This is because the table service does not provide secondary indexes.
 In addition, there is no option to request a list of employees sorted in a different order than **RowKey** order.

-You are anticipating a very high volume of transactions against these entities and want to minimize the risk of the Table service throttling your client.
+You are anticipating a very high volume of transactions against these entities and want to minimize the risk of the Table service rate limiting your client.

 #### Solution
 To work around the lack of secondary indexes, you can store multiple copies of each entity with each copy using different **PartitionKey** and **RowKey** values.
 If you store an entity with the structures shown below, you can efficiently retrieve employee entities based on email address or employee id.
 The prefix values for the **PartitionKey**, "empid_" and "email_" enable you to identify which index you want to use for a query.